 - utilizing <1 minute high-intensity intervals

-- 1:1 would be 30 seconds at a fast pace and 30 seconds at a slow pace
+- 1:1 example – 30 seconds at a fast pace and 30 seconds at a slow pace

-- 1:2 would be 30 seconds at a fast pace and 60 seconds at a slow pace)
+- 1:2 example – 30 seconds at a fast pace and 60 seconds at a slow pace

 - A 2018 SR of studies involving people with athletic backgrounds found HIIT led to a variety of improvements in different sports regardless of interval duration.(Girard, 2018)

-- A 2020 systematic review & meta-analysis (SR/MA) of studies including at least moderately endurance trained individuals comparing HIIT to sprint-interval training (SIT) found no difference between the two in time trial performance.(Rosenblat, 2020) However, when only looking at longer duration HIIT protocols these did yield a 2% greater improvement.
-The authors propose longer interval (4-6 minutes) with 2-4 minutes rest would lead to the greatest improvements in time trial performance.
+- A 2020 systematic review & meta-analysis (“SR/MA”) of studies including at least moderately endurance-trained individuals comparing HIIT to sprint-interval training (“SIT”) found no difference between the two in time trial performance.(Rosenblat, 2020) However, when only looking at longer duration HIIT protocols these did yield a 2% greater improvement.
+The authors proposed longer interval (4-6 minutes) with 2-4 minutes rest would lead to the greatest improvements in time trial performance.